ephbaum/ephbaum/README.md

 As a bonus: the middle three letters in the middle of my given middle name are "eph"!

+#### Why Baum?

+Well, of course, there's the connection to "bomb" that makes is amusing.
+However, there's more to it.

+Baum is the German word for "tree" and, as you may be aware, I'm deeply connected to nature and have a deep love for trees, so it's another multilayered bit of cleverness.

 ### Seriously, what's the deal?

 The deal is that I've been through a great many transformations over the years.
 As I continue to move through life I've learned a lot about myself and what got me to where I am.
 I've learned to face my past but continue to move forward.
 I've come to think of my given name as my dead name and Eph Baum as my new self, so much so that I've decided that I would like to legally change my name and did so in April of 2023.

 It's important to me to live my authentic self and this is one way of doing exactly that.

+Also, to be clear: I think it's all just clever as hell.